 - Scald 3 cups milk in medium saucepan.

 - In a small bowl, whisk together 3/4 cup sugar, 3 tablespoons flour, 3 tablespoons cornstarch and 3/4 teaspoon salt.

 - Gradually stir into scalded milk, and reduce heat to medium-low.

 - Add 2 large beaten eggs and cook until thick, stirring constantly.

 - Remove from heat, and mix in 1 tablespoon softened butter and 2 teaspoons vanilla.

 - Place plastic wrap on the surface of the cream so a skin doesn't form and chill until cold.

-- Make the cream puffs while filling is chilling.
+- Make the cream puffs while the filling is chilling.

 02 of 12

 How to Make the Cream Puff Dough or Pâte à Choux